hapi-robo/temi-guide/docs/source/basics/07_software-update.rst

 First Time Activation
 =====================
 Users may encounter problems with software updates if the Robox OS version is below 115.
-We recommend the following steps for users receiving a Software Update notification after activating a robot for the first time:
+We recommend the following steps for users receiving a Software Update notification after activating a robot for the first time.

 .. figure:: assets/images/software-update/confirm-update-settings-later.jpg
   :alt: Software update notification screen